Brisbane, Australia

 Among the current additions to Perth Airport’s expansion plan are new canopies on the approach to the international terminal.
 The floating, winged canopies are part of a significant makeover at the terminal which includes the construction of a new forecourt road, and drop-off and pick-up lanes with covered waiting areas.

-Talk to John Prentice about Transportation
+Talk to James Berry about Aviation

 The design by the Perth studio creates a dramatic entry statement that is synonymous with the airport’s new identity, integrating an ensemble of functions in a simple undulating sweeping form.